 Indian Pumpkin Curry is Nutritious

-Pumpkin, known as kaddu in India, is the main ingredient in this Indian pumpkin curry dish, and it is loaded with nutritious benefits and is relatively very low in calories.
+Pumpkin, known as kaddu in India, is the main ingredient in this Indian style curry dish, and it is loaded with nutritious benefits and is relatively very low in calories.
 Pumpkin is considered a nutrient-dense food which means it is incredibly healthy.
 One cup of cooked pumpkin only contains 50 calories since it contains 94% water.

 Pumpkin is also high in vitamins and minerals and a great source of beta-carotene, which our body converts into Vitamin A to help boost our immune system.
 It is loaded with vitamins C and E. Since pumpkin is rich in fiber, you feel fuller longer with a small quantity of pumpkin.